 Our employees and volunteers act in accordance with a range of codes, policies and procedures which support the governance and operation of MACS schools to deliver high-quality education and a nurturing school environment for all students.
-These include the Child Safety and Wellbeing Policy, Child Safety Code of Conduct, Recruitment Policy, Reportable Conduct Policy, Whistleblower Policy, Responsible Persons Policy, Code of Conduct for School Advisory Councils, PROTECT - Reporting Obligations Policy and Duty of Care Guidelines and Complaints Handling Policy.
+These include the Child Safety and Wellbeing Policy, Child Safety Code of Conduct, Recruitment Policy, Reportable Conduct Policy, Whistleblower Policy, Responsible Persons Policy, Code of Conduct for School Advisory Councils, Engaging Works through Labour Hire Providers Policy, Duty of Care Policy for MACS schools, Complaints Handling Procedures for MACS Schools and PROTECT - Reporting Obligations Policy.

-In 2022, 16,180 people were employed by MACS, of which a high proportion (94%) work at MACS schools.
-81% of employees are women and approximately 93% are Australian citizens or permanent residents and all employees are engaged in Australia.
-Just under 400 staff hold temporary visas.
+In 2023, 16,736 people were employed by MACS, of which a high proportion (94%) work at MACS schools.
+82% of employees are women and approximately 97% are Australian citizens or permanent residents and all employees are engaged in Australia.
+Just over 200 staff hold temporary visas.
 MACS operates in accordance with a specific policy, the Employment and Sponsorship of Visa Holders and Overseas Workers Policy to ensure that when a visa holder is employed or where MACS seeks to sponsor an employee on a visa, that there is compliance with immigration and right-to-work requirements under Australian law.